zlzxFCC/zlzxFCC.github.io/README.md

 * Fork of [Timeline](https://github.com/kirbyt/timeline-jekyll-theme) (mashup of [Grayscale by Start Bootstrap](https://github.com/IronSummitMedia/startbootstrap-grayscale) and [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme))
   * Modern and minimal design
-    * Responsive templates for home page,博客archive and posts.
+    * Responsive templates for home page,blogarchive and posts.
 Looks great on mobile, tablet, and desktop devices
     * Sweet animations
     * Gracefully degrades in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers
   * Timeline
-    * Tell your story so far with a sleek时间轴of dates, pictures and descriptions
+    * Tell your story so far with a sleektimelineof dates, pictures and descriptions
   * White on black text, making the reading experience tireless
   * Google analytics
-* Customization and full control of your website and博客through the site config
+* Customization and full control of your website andblogthrough the site config
 * Customization of the website's coloring
 * Blogging functionality
   * Preview of the latest post in the home page